The Grand Circuit

 Enjoy: Lake Mburo National Park

 Enjoy a day in the park.
-With only a few predators such as lions, Lake Mburo is the best place to go on a guided safari by foot, bike or horse.
-Moreover, this is one of the few national parks in Africa allowing night game drives, which give you the chance to see some of the rare nocturnal animals like the mongoose, hyena, leopard and serval cat.
+With no dangerous predators such as lions, Lake Mburo is the place to go for walking, biking, or horseback Safari.
+Moreover, this is one of the few national parks in Africa allowing night game drives, which give you the chance to see some of the rare nocturnal animals like the mongoose, hyena, leopard, and serval cat.

 Day 4 of 24